Cold-Food Powder: Terminology

 Minor differences in capitalization and hyphenation generally account for these English variants.

 History

 Five Minerals Powder was used medicinally in the 2nd century BCE, became a popular recreational entheogen and stimulant, known as Cold-Food Powder, among prominent counterculture literati during the 3rd century, and was deemed immoral and condemned after the 10th century.

 Han dynasty

 Texts from the Han dynasty (206 BCE–220 CE) refer to using the Wushi Five Minerals to cure fevers and to prolong life.

 The (109–91 BCE) Shiji biography of the physician Chunyu Yi (淳于意, c.
-216–147 BCE) contains the earliest Five Minerals reference, according to Joseph Needham, the eminent British historian of science and technology in China.
+216–147 BCE) contains the earliest Five Minerals reference.

 This history includes 25 case reports by Chunyu, including one in which he treated a Dr. Sui (遂) for poisoning around 160 BCE.